-All students borrowing to attend KVCC for the first time are required to complete loan entrance counseling.
+All students borrowing a student loan for the first time are required to complete loan entrance counseling; students with previous student loans who attend KVCC for the first time are encouraged to complete loan entrance counseling again as a reminder.
 Students leaving KVCC, dropping below 6 credits, or graduating are required to complete loan exit counseling.

 Information Regarding Student Loans

 Loans are borrowed and must be repaid with interest.
 Do you have student loans?
 Need help with your finances?
 Want to be more money savvy?
 Get $ALT!
 For more information, click here.

 Subsidized Willaim D. Ford Federal Direct (Stafford) Student Loan:

 Based on financial need.
 The principal and interest are both deferred as long as the student is enrolled at least half-time (6 credits).
 In addition, the principal is deferred until six months after the student graduates or drops below 6 credits--this is known as the “grace period.”
 Students with Federal Direct Subsidized Stafford Loans that first disbursed between 7/1/2012 and 7/1/2014 do not have interest-subsidy benefits during the six-month grace period.
 Payments on the prinicipal will not be due during the grace period, but interest will accrue.
 For student loans disbursed after 7/1/2014, the deferral of the interest subsidy during the grace period has been restored.

 Unsubsidized William D. Ford Direct (Stafford) Student Loan:

 Non-need-based.
 The interest is either paid while a student is in school or capitalized over the life of the loan.
 (The principal is deferred until six months after a student graduates or drops below 6 credits.)